Comgenie/ComgenieLibraries/README.md

 - QueryTranslator turns a linq-expression into a simple parsable text filter

 ## Comgenie.AI
-A library with helpers for communicating with AI services like llama.cpp, OpenAI (Native and Azure).
+A library with helpers for communicating with AI services like llama.cpp, OpenAI (Native and Azure using Completions endpoint).

 - Cost tracking
 - Request caching